spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 Every SpatialOS entity consists of SpatialOS components, defined in the project's [schema](fix).

-In the FPS starter project the existing entities, such as the `Player` entity type, have components for movement, health, shooting and other mechanics.
+Existing entities in the FPS starter project, such as the `Player` entity type, have components for movement, health, shooting and other mechanics.
 The project is constructed from GDK packages, such as the `SpatialOS GDK Health` package, which you can open from within the Unity project.
 In many of these packages you will find a `schema` folder, with files like `health.schema`.

 ### Entity components

 We will give your health pack entities two pieces of data by defining it in a new component:

-* The amount of health the pack will grant.
+* The amount of health the pack will grant
-* A flag indicating whether the health pack is active, or has been consumed.
+* A flag indicating whether the health pack is active, or has been consumed

 Create a `schema` directory in your project root, if it doesn't already exist.
 Then create a `pickups` directory within that.

 <%(#Expandable title="Where is my 'project root'?")%>Your SpatialOS 'project root' is the top-level directory which also contains your `spatialos.json` configuration file, and likely a directory called `workers` that contains the FPS Unity project.
 You will not be able to see this directory from within your Unity editor, and should use File Explorer (on Windows) or Finder (on Mac) to create your new directory.<%(/Expandable)%>

-Within your `schema/pickups/` directory create a new file called `health_pickup.schema` and paste in the following definition:
+Within your `schema/pickups/` directory, create a new file called `health_pickup.schema` and paste in the following definition:

 ```
 package pickups;